SBKila/PowermeterBoard/readme.txt

 09/09/23 Add color and border to connection sumup

 @todo
-=> Understanb how to manage connection to MQTT server full connected or connect on demand ??
+=> optimyse persistance by adding dedicated setupDirty flags => Understand how to manage connection to MQTT server full connected or connect on demand ??
 => next debug MQTT login+password when nothing is set for now isSetup flag is used as work around => Think about moving adapter to PMBoard project => it is not HA lib => Add action warning in UI